-The funnel module measures the number of unique users who have performed a set of actions.
+The funnel module in Heap measures the number of unique users who have performed a set of actions.
 You can use it to see drop-off and conversion in any multi-step process.
 This allows you to answer questions such as:

 - What percentage of the people who come to my landing page end up signing up?

 - Are my users making it all the way through the account creation flow?

 The following Suggested Reports use the funnel module.
 Click any of the links and populate the fields provided to quickly get up and running with your first funnel.